TA'ANG TRADITIONAL FESTIVAL

 On July 23, 2012, a traffic police and a young Ta’ang boy were involved in a motorcycle crash in front of the Barn offices at 9 pm in Namtu, Northern Shan State, Burma.

+The incident occurred when the traffic police’s motorcycle brushed against Mai Aik Ngot’s motorbike as he was on his back from looking a relative at Namtu General Hospital.
 Mai Aik Ngot said “I tried to avoid the policeman’s bike but the policeman was really drunk.
 Therefore, our motorbike collided side-on with each other.
 Even though he didn’t fall off from his motorbike, he took my key, treated me very rudely and threatened to beat me.
 Finally as I didn’t want to argue with the policeman due to his intoxicated state, I returned home on foot from the Barn office”.

 During the accident, another local biker named Poethayout fell off his motorbike near the incident because he was looking at the accident as he was afraid of the traffic police.